 Because it is a much more volatile market, silver tends to outperform gold during bull markets and underperform gold during bear markets.
 This means the gold / silver ratio is usually at its low when silver prices are highest and at its high when silver prices are at their lowest.
 Using history as a guide, silver should lead the next bull market in metals.

-Dollar Bull Market in Trouble?
+Dollar Bull Market Is History

 One of the factors that has helped keep a lid on both gold and silver is the strong US dollar.
 The US Federal Reserve was the most aggressive of the world’s central banks following the 2008 housing crash.
 Zero interest rates and three rounds of quantitative easing caused the American economy to recover more quickly than Europe.
 Lower US interest rates led to a weaker dollar and help fuel a faster recovery.
 The weak dollar was also a key player in silver’s 2010 moon shot.
 Silver (and gold) are priced in dollars.
 When the dollar is weak, more of them are required to purchase the same amount of silver or gold.